axelerant/testimonials-widget/readme.txt

 	* Company, URL and email details are attempted to be identified and placed properly
 	* Public testimonials are saved as Published.
 Non-public, are marked as Private.
 	* Ignores already imported
+* Commenting on testimonial single-view pages
 * Compatible with WordPress multi-site
 * Content truncation to respect HTML tags
 * Custom CSS in footer for HTML validation
 * Custom text or HTML for bottom of widgets
+* Customizable archive and testimonial URLs
 * Customizeable testimonial data field `testimonial_extra`
 * Editors and admins can edit testimonial publisher
 * Image, Gravatar, category and tag enabled